Last updated on October 13, 2021

 Black or Dark Opals are the rarest and most expensive.
 The term black refers to the background colour, which can be completely black or just of a dark tone.
 These opals are mostly found in Ethiopia and Australia.

 Fire Opals are stones that have a yellow, orange or red colour.
-These gems have bright colour but, usually, do not display eye-catching play-of-colour seen in other varieties.
+These gems have bright colours but usually do not display eye-catching play-of-colour seen in other varieties.
 If they do, it is generally deep within the stone.
-Such rare gems are called Precious Fire Opals or Jelly Opals.
+Such rare gems are called Precious Fire Opals.

 Boulder Opals come in a wide range of colours.
 Such opals are still attached to the rock on which they were formed.
 The background rock gives a unique beauty to the stone, with dark ones being the most popular.